vektor-inc/vk-blocks-pro/readme.txt

 1. VK Blocks examples.

 == Changelog ==
+[ Add function ][ dynamic-text ] When you set a link URL in the custom field display, you can now specify the link text.
 [ Add function ][ Column ] Added noreferrer, nofollow, and link description options to the link feature.
 [ Add function ][ Cover ] Added noreferrer, nofollow, and link description options to the link feature.
 [ Bug Fix ][ Flow ] Fixed image overflow on the frontend and arrow misalignment in the editor.